-As I mentioned in the previous post, I should move out of micro-services.
-Solving this I am taking an AWS EC2 instance and configuring every micro-services in this instance.
-Here I use Ubuntu 16.04 machine, because my application setup is little old.
-You can take Ubuntu 20.04 if you have newer versions of Rails, Ruby etc.
+As I mentioned in the previous post, I have decided to move away from micro-services.
+To achieve this, I am taking an AWS EC2 instance and configuring each micro-service on this instance.
+For this setup, I am using an Ubuntu 16.04 machine because my application setup is a bit old.
+However, if you have newer versions of Rails, Ruby, etc., you may want to choose Ubuntu 20.04.

-Go to AWS EC2 home page and select ubuntu 16.04 machine with default configurations and ssh enabled.
+To begin, go to the AWS EC2 home page and select an Ubuntu 16.04 machine with default configurations and SSH enabled.

 Install Mysql 5.7 (Remember this is for Ubuntu 16.04, 18.04 versions)